BryanWilhite/Blog/presentation/entry/2016/2016-04-29-powershell-remove-webvirtualdirectory-notes.md

 ---json
 {
   "author": "Bryan Wilhite",
   "content": "The Remove-WebVirtualDirectory cmdlet of the WebAdministration module seems to be designed to remove a ‘sub-virtual directory’ of an application by default.
-Consider the following:\r\n$site = Get-Website | Where-Object -Property ID -Value 1 -EQ\r\n$app =\r\n@{...", "inceptDate": "2016-04-29T21:46:34.0093623-07:00", "isPublished": true,
+Consider the following: $site = Get-Website | Where-Object -Property ID -Value 1 -EQ $app = @{   ...", "inceptDate": "2016-04-29T21:46:34.0093623-07:00", "isPublished": true,
   "itemCategory": null,